claritychallenge/clarity_CC/README.md

 Clarity challenge baseline code for the first enhancement challenge (CEC1).

+For more information about the Clarity Challenge please visit http://claritychallenge.org/the-team

 ## Installation instructions

 The Clarity code is made available as a GitHub repository.
 To clone the repository,